Dwyane Wade: Big Three era and back-to-back championships (2010–2014)

 During the off-season, the Miami-Dade County commission renamed the area "Miami-Wade County" from July 1 to 7, a week that coincided with the start of free agency, intended to help convince Wade to stay with the Heat.
 On July 7, it was announced that Wade would re-sign with Miami on a 6-year, $107.5 million contract, along with Toronto Raptors star Chris Bosh.
 The following day, LeBron James announced he would join the Heat.

 In the first year of the Big Three Era, the Heat finished with a 58–24 record and earned the second seed in the Eastern Conference.
 Wade averaged 25.5 points, 6.4 rebounds, 4.6 assists, and 1.5 steals while shooting 50%.
 After defeating the Philadelphia 76ers, Boston Celtics, and Chicago Bulls, the Heat reached the NBA Finals but ultimately fell to the Dallas Mavericks in six games.
 Wade averaged 26.5 points, 7.0 rebounds, and 5.2 assists for the Finals and 24.5 points, 7.1 rebounds, and 4.4 assists for the playoffs.

 On February 26, 2012, Wade recorded the third triple-double in the history of the All-Star Game, posting 24 points, 10 rebounds, and 10 assists, joining Jordan and James.
 On March 10, 2012, Wade made the game-winning shot against the Indiana Pacers, giving the Heat a 93–91 overtime victory.
 Wade finished the season averaging 22.1 points, 4.8 assists, 4.6 rebounds, and 1.7 steals.
 The Heat defeated the New York Knicks in 5 games and the Indiana Pacers in six games.
 In Game 6 of the second round, Wade recorded 41 points and 10 rebounds.
-The Heat prevailed in seven games in the Eastern Conference Finals, beating the Oklahoma City Thunder in five games.
-Wade averaged 22.6 points.
+The Heat prevailed in seven games in the Eastern Conference Finals.
+They beat the Oklahoma City Thunder in five games in the 2012 NBA Finals with Wade averaging 22.6 points.
 The Heat became the first team in NBA history to win a championship after trailing in three playoff series.